UCL/MPHY0026/doc/schedule-2020/workshop-1-lego.rst

 1. Locate 5 fiducials in order in physical space
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Ensure the tracker is on.
-* Place the pointer in the first fiducial.
+* Place the pointer on the first fiducial (The fiducial point is taken as the centre of the piece).

 .. figure:: workshop-1-lego-fiducials.png
   :width: 50%